Rolleksy/Tasks-NodeJS/README.md

         - getAvailability(): Returns the availability status of the book.
         - toString(): Displays the details of the book including title, author, price, and ISBN.

+1.1.1. **Book Subclasses**

+- **ElectronicBook**

+Represents a book available in the bookstore in EBook format.

+    Properties:
+        - title (string): Title of the book.
+        - author (string): Author of the book.
+        - price (number): Price of the book.
+        - isbn (string): ISBN (International Standard Book Number) of the book.
+        - availability (boolean): Availability status of the book.
+    Extended properties:
+        - format (string): Format of Ebook file.
+    Methods:
+        - toString(): Displays the details of the book including title, author, price, ISBN and Format.
+        - getFormat(): Returns the format of ebook.

+- **AudioBook**

+Represents an audiobook available in bookstore.

+    Properties:
+       - title (string): Title of the book.
+        - author (string): Author of the book.
+        - price (number): Price of the book.
+        - isbn (string): ISBN (International Standard Book Number) of the book.
+        - availability (boolean): Availability status of the book.
+    Extended properties:
+        - audioLength (string): Length of an audiobook.
+    Methods:
+        - toString(): Displays the details about audiobook including title, author, price, ISBN and Length.
+        - getAudioLength(): Returns length of an audiobook.

 1.2. **User**

 Represents a user of the bookstore.